-Choosing a dramatic bathroom tile is as simple as looking through samples of colors and patterns that attract you.
+Choosing a dramatic bathroom tile (or painting it) is as simple as looking through samples of colors and patterns that attract you.
 Because of its boldness, it needs to be something that you can appreciate in the long term and that you'll enjoy looking at years from now.
 Avoid impulsive choices.

 If you want to use another tile in the space, choose something neutral and self-effacing, like a simple white subway tile, for example.
 That way, the second tile won't clash with the one you want to be displayed.